• Skip to main content

 Can you substitute kale for basil in pesto?

 Yes, but you need to consider that kale is a savory green and basil is sweet; thus, to round up the flavor, it is good to add a more aromatic herb such as basil or sage-like we suggest in this recipe.
-Traditional pesto does not have kale in it, but even here in Italy, you can find pestos made out of several different ingredients, depending on the region.
+Traditional pesto does not have kale, but even here in Italy, you can find pestos made out of several different ingredients, depending on the region.

 Can walnuts and almonds replace pine nuts in pesto?